rubocop/ruby-style-guide/README.md

           .four
         ```

-    * When continuing a chained method invocation on another line, include the `.` on the first line to indicate that the expression continues.
+    * **(Option B)** When continuing a chained method invocation on another line,
+      include the `.` on the first line to indicate that the
+      expression continues.

         ```Ruby
         # bad - need to read ahead to the second line to know that the chain continues